maitag/peote-net/samples/rpc/README.md

 ## TODO:

-- more datatypes and custom serialization
+- more simple datatypes and recursive vector/array serialization
-- hardening against wrong input sizes in remote-functionparams
+- testing custom serialization for remote-function parameters